1950:

 now-retired Disneyland attraction Mine Train thru Nature's

-Wonderland - is born in Oregon.
-Best known for the famous Big Thunder
+Wonderland, is born in La Grande, Oregon.
+Best remembered for

 1934: